Integralist/integralist.co.uk/content/posts/vim.md

 ## Using Vim with no plugins

-OK we're going to start super basic here and demonstrate a simple, but completely usable, vim configuration which will keep _purists_ happy.
+OK we're going to start super basic here and demonstrate a simple, but completely usable, Vim configuration which will keep _purists_ happy.

 ```viml
 set nocompatible number cursorline expandtab hlsearch visualbell tabstop=2 shiftwidth=2